How to Negotiate Salary for Your Next Career Move

 What is salary negotiation?

-Why is it so important to bargain on salary?
+Why is it necessary to bargain on salary?

 When should I begin to negotiate the salary?

-What if I am content with the deal I received without negotiating?
+What if I am happy with the package I was offered without negotiation?

-Do I have the option of negotiating my salary when I change careers entirely?
+Do I have the option of negotiating my salary when changing careers?